API Services exposes a cache resource that can be used at runtime to persist data across transactions.

 - To persist data across transactions: Session data can be stored for reuse across HTTP transactions.

-A default cache resource is configured for every organization.
+When you're configuring policies to use general purpose caching, you specify whether to use a cache you configure or a shared cache that's included by default.
 Under ordinary circumstances, you do not need to explicitly configure a cache.
-Only configure a cache when you need to customize the Cache settings and optimize performance.
+Only configure your own cache when you need to customize the cache settings and optimize performance.
 If you have questions about your cache resource configuration, contact Apigee Support.

 See also: Response Cache policy.